AtanasovCodes/AtanasovCodes/README.md

 ### 🙌 About Me:
-I'm a software engineer with a deep passion for web development, constantly driven by the desire to create and learn.
-Since 2022, I've been immersing myself in various projects that challenge my skills and expand my knowledge.
+I'm a software engineer with a deep passion for web development, driven by a relentless desire to create and learn.
+Over the past few years, I've immersed myself in various projects that challenge my skills and expand my knowledge.
 I believe in the power of collaboration and am always ready to contribute, whether it’s by coding, debugging, or sharing what I've learned.
 Feel free to explore my repositories :-)
 <hr/>

 ### :hammer_and_wrench: Languages and Tools: